 This award is presented to recognize and to thank an individual or individuals for service to NASFAA or the profession.
-In order to receive this award, the recipient should have performed some service or made a contribution to NASFAA or the profession.
-It is an award by which the Association can say "thank you for a job well done."
-It can be for a single achievement or a lifetime of service.
-It can recognize people upon retirement or a change of jobs (leaving the profession).
+In order to receive this award, the recipient should have performed some service or made a contribution to NASFAA or the profession (either a single achievement or a lifetime of service).
+It can recognize people upon retirement or leaving the profession.

 This "all purpose" award is given by the National Chair.
 Nominations are not accepted.

 Joe Paul Case, Dean of Financial Aid, Emeritus, Amherst College